nimbus117/100-days-of-code/log.md

 ### R1D41 10/06/2018

 Very sporadic over the last week and worked on some other things so rolling it all into one day.
 More practicing with git, particularly getting used to diffs and merge conflicts using vimdiff.
 Spent time learning and configuring (dotfiles) git, screen and vim on my laptop.[vimcasts.org](http://vimcasts.org) has been a great source of info for learning vim.
 Also worked through some more of the codecademy.com Learn CSS course.

+### R1D42 12/06/2018

+Continued with the codecademy CSS course, watched some videos on CSS and created a bunch of simple sites to practice.
+I'm loving the emmet plugin for quickly throwing together the html.

+### R1D43 13/06/2018

+Spent some time learning [Vimscript](http://learnvimscriptthehardway.stevelosh.com/) and tweaking my .vimrc.
+More and more I'm loving the power and customization available in vim.
+You can make it do pretty much whatever you want!

+### R1D44 14/06/2018

+Got a little carried away with (typingclub.com)[https://www.typingclub.com] last night and put in about 70 mins of typing practice.
+I love the site, the exercises and games are so well done and being able to see such detailed statistics about how your progressing is great for keeping you motivated.

+### R1D45 15/06/2018